EhsanMHB/MonteCarloSpark/README.md

 # MonteCarloSpark
-Spark implementation of the Monte Carlo process
+Spark implementation of the Monte Carlo integration